Author: Gergő Fándly

 This will install the Google Play Publisher plugin we will use to deploy the application.

-After the lines starting with apply
+After the lines starting with apply, add these lines:

 // Load the application version from the package.json file